Motion made, and Question proposed, That this House do now adjourn.— [Joan Ryan.]

 Question put and agreed to.

-Adjourned accordingly at fourteen minutes to Eight o'clock.
+Adjourned accordingly at one minute past Ten o'clock.